DustyVegas/utexas_migrate/README.md

 # UTexas Migrate
-This module serves as a base for migrating UTDK 7 to 8.
+This module serves as a base for migrating UT Drupal Kit 7 to 8.

 # Setup
 ## Configuring local-settings.php for migration